 The ten hottest temperature days in the history of the city of Philadelphia.

 These are the ten hottest weather temperature days in Philadelphia history, dating back to 1873.
 On July 22, 2011, the temperature reached 104 degrees in Philadelphia.
-That ties the second hottest temperature ever rcorded in the City of Brotherly Love of Philadelphia.
+That ties the second hottest temperature ever recorded in the City of Brotherly Love of Philadelphia.

 I live in New Jersey across the Delaware River, northeast of Philadelphia.
 I used to travel to Philadelphia a couple times a week on business, and it definitely gets hotter in Philly than it does in northwestern New Jersey where I live.
 It also gets hotter in Philadelphia than it does in New York City.
 For comparison purposes see 100 Degree Weather Temperature Days in New York City.